Air Pollution, Climate Change, & Environmental Justice

 The neighborhood surrounding the facility, inhabited mostly by low-income African American communities, has some of the highest asthma and lead poisoning rates in the state.

 The failure of our governmental agencies to protect community health and acknowledge the dangerous threats of the climate crisis is grossly unjust.
 To protect community health and address the climate crisis, the Ecology Center is working to clean up Michigan’s air and fight for environmental justice.

-To do so, we support community members, partners, and coalitions to advocate for clean air through the closure of heavy pollution sources and work to keep new polluters out of vulnerable communities.
+To do so, we support community members, partners, and coalitions to advocate for clean air by closing heavy pollution sources and work to keep new polluters out of vulnerable communities.
 We are working to build a network of air monitors throughout the state to establish air quality baselines and identify pollution sources, educate community members on air quality and its impact on climate change to empower them to fight polluters in their neighborhoods, and share knowledge and best practices on addressing air pollution.